PwnJustRight/CSD3120-TP-05/README.md

 All scripts we've developed for this game are included in ```../Assets/Scripts```

 These scripts exclude those imported from VRTK and other packages.
-- TODO: Remember to do headers and comments for your code.

 ## Assets accreditation